divarvel/monad-stacks-talk/slides.md

 ## DI is simple

 <details role="note">
-even though it's common to have runtime reflection, DI containers and so on, DI at its core, is simple.
+even though it's common to have runtime reflection, DI
+containers and so on, DI at its core, is simple

 You need something, but it has to be provided
 </details>